|Name||Disability Rights Florida|

 d.
 Number of person-years: "Person-years" refer to the actual time that positions (both professional and clerical) were filled during the period covered by this annual report.
 If a position was filled throughout the year, it counts as one person-year.
 Positions filled for any fraction of the fiscal year should be expressed in "full-time equivalents.”
 Person-years should be reported for all CAP personnel whose salaries are paid totally or partially by Section 112 funds.
 Identify the number of person-years staffing CAP this fiscal year.
 Be sure to include an explanation of the number of full-time, part-time, and vacant positions.
 Enter the full-time equivalent for all part-time positions.
 The following chart is recommended:

-Type of position Full-time equivalent % of year position filled Person-years Professional see chart 23.25 Full-time Part-time Vacant Clerical Full-time see chart 11.75 Part-time Vacant
+Type of position Full-time equivalent % of year position filled Person-years Professional Full-time 4.7 Part-time .5 Vacant Clerical Full-time 1.3 Part-time Vacant

 e.
 Summary of presentations made: Summarize the types of presentations made about CAP and other rehabilitation programs and projects.
 Include in the summary an estimate of the number of persons attending the presentations.